Thursday, September 2, 2010

 The Garmin Oregon 550 is one of Garmin’s top of the line touchscreen handheld units.
 It comes equipped with a 3.2 megapixel, 4x zoom, geotagging camera and tri-axial compass.
 Also included in the package is a battery charger and two AA NiMH batteries.

-Step up to the Oregon 550t to add preloaded with 1:100,000 scale topo maps of the US.
-However, with all the free topo maps (including 1;24,000 scale maps) available for Garmin units, this may not be a very big drawback for the 550.
-Going the other direction, the Oregon 450 drops the camera.
-To see how the Oregon 550 stands up against other Garmin models, check out my Garmin handheld GPS comparison chart.
+• Step up to the Oregon 550t to add preloaded with 1:100,000 scale topo maps of the US, but with all the free topo maps (including 1;24,000 scale maps) available for Garmin units, this may not be worth it for many folks

 Much of the following is taken from my hands on review of the Oregon 550t